Udj13/gps-ble-receiver/README.md

 ### GPS L5 receiver description

-Another more simplest receiver - https://github.com/Udj13/Agro-Navigation-receiver
+Another more simplest receiver with standart GPS accuracy - https://github.com/Udj13/Agro-Navigation-receiver

 This GPS receiver is better than the first one because it operates at free L5 satellites for decimeter accuracy, but it is more difficult to assemble.